mdinh1/multi-classification/index.md

 When observing the randomly displayed images below, there is a couple of assumptions that can be made:

-- Given that many images in `street` containing building structures, it is likely that a significant portion of the images in `street` will be classfied as `buildings`.
+- Given that many images in street containing building structures, it is likely that a significant portion of the images in street will be classfied as buildings.
-- Same can be said about images in `glacier` and `sea` where many images of `glacier` contains a body of water.
+- Same can be said about images in glacier and sea where many images of glacier contains a body of water.

 ![data_sample_cropped](https://user-images.githubusercontent.com/46685852/126811166-e1fcd172-140d-452e-a757-7f1c17029b2f.png)